lolli42/dbdoctor/README.md

   $ bin/typo3 dbdoctor:health -f /tmp/dbdoctor-my-instance-`date +%Y-%m-%d-%H-%M-%S`.sql
   ```
   Log all data changing queries to a file.
 The argument must be an *absolute file name*.
   **Never put such a file into the public web folder of your instance**.
-This is available in
+Option `-f` is **available**
-  "interactive" and "execute" mode.
-Executed data changing queries are not only displayed, but also
+  in "interactive" and **mandatory** in "execute" mode.
+Executed data changing queries are not only
-  logged to a file.
-This can be useful if the command has been executed on a staging system
+  displayed, but also  logged to a file.
+This can be useful if the command has been executed on a
-  using a current live database image: The queries can be reviewed again and then executed
+  staging system  using a current live database image: The queries can be reviewed again and then
-  on a live instance using something like `mysql my_database < file.sql` or similar for other
+  executed  on a live instance using something like `mysql my_database < file.sql` or similar for
-  DBMS.
+  other DBMS.

 # Existing health checks